 LEVELS OF TRANSPARENCY

 From the very beginning, we chose to adopt radical transparency and high reporting standards.
 We are open to share our insights, stories, case studies, and other media that shed light upon our unique approach.Visit our media center

 WE ARE COMMITTED TO

 We used to relate to Environmental, Social and Governance (ESG) as requirements imposed by investors in our funds.
 We committed to minimize harmful impacts on our communities and our environment based on an exclusion list.
 Then we required our investee companies to comply with it.
-Subsequently, we realized that organizing around a compliance checklist did not create a sense of ownership and enable us to maximize the value that Sustainability and ESG can create.
+Subsequently, we realized that organizing around a compliance checklist did not create a sense of ownership and enable us to maximize the value that ESG can create.